Sopra-Steria-Norge-Kubernetes/OpenShift/docs/about/how-to-use-mkdocs.md

 All documentation files should be stored under the folder named `docs/` and within this file there should be a subfolder for each subject with approriate files.

 The file `mkdocs.yml` is the file where all the configuration is stored and written, and it it in this file you will be creating the the navigation bar links.
-This is described here; [How to create nav-links](#how-to-create-nav-links)
+How this is done is explained in the secetions [Create file under existing subfolder](#create-file-under-existing-subfolder) and [Create file under new subfolder](#create-file-under-new-subfolder)

 ## Start writing documentation